-And sure, I will probably leave a comment on the cute picture of your kid you posted on Instagram, but be honest, how long did your toddler truly keep that giant bow on her head before yanking it off and throwing it at you?
-For me, the answer to the aforementioned questions would be as follows: Heck NO!
-Approximately four.
+Sure, I will probably leave a comment on the cute picture of your kid you posted on Instagram, but be honest, how long did your toddler truly keep that giant bow on her head before yanking it off and throwing it at you?
+For me, the answer to the aforementioned questions would be as follows: Approximately four.
 And less than one minute.

 Kids throw fits, sometimes for no particular reason; vacations don’t always turn out as expected, and quite often the meals I prepare are hardly even edible.